jaxsonpd/poisson-solver/doc/report/report.typ

 #pagebreak()
 = Profiling

 Profiling was used throughout all stages of this project's development to identify which areas of the program would benefit from optimisation.
-From these results, optimisations were made to the code to reduce execution time.
-When selecting areas of the code to optimise the sections called most often were prioritised as these give a larger performance benefit than optimising slower less frequent functions.
-To make profiling easier the various components of the code were compartmentalised into functions, while this does add some execution time (due to stack overheads) it allows the profiling tool gprof to provide more granular results.
+Amdahls' law was applied to select appropriate areas for optimisation.
+This meant that areas of code which are most often used were optimised first, as this would have the largest impact on performance.
+To make profiling easier the various components of the code were compartmentalised into functions.
+While this does add some execution time (due to stack overheads) it allows the profiling tool `gprof` to provide more granular results.

 Profiling was conducted on both optimised and non-optimised code to gain a holistic understanding of the program's execution.
 A breakdown of the execution times and call counts for a non-optimised run of the program with a 201-node cube over 300 iterations using 20 threads can be seen in #ref(<tab:non-optimised-profile>).
-The result of profiling using debug optimisation (-Og) on the same cube size as before can be found in #ref(<tab:optimised-profile>).
+This is compared to  using debug optimisation (-Og) on the same cube size in #ref(<tab:optimised-profile>).

 #figure(
   caption: [GProf results for a non-optimised run of the program with 201 nodes 300 iterations and 30 threads.],